kevidg/securemessenger/README.md

 - ⚠️ Robust error handling

 ## 🚀 How It Works
+Note: The application is hard coded to use the loopback (127.0.0.1).
+The IPv4 address can be changed in the net.c file.
 1. Launch one terminal as server <-s> use <-n> to set the user name
 2. Launch another terminal as client <-c> use <-n> to set the user name
    - A secure key is exchanged using Diffie-Hellman.